HackYourFuture/post-grad-ed/mentoringpgp.md

 Students should post the links to these in the #postgraduation channel so other students can also see and comment on the work.

-## Topics suggestions to be covered in your meetings with the students
+## Topics suggestions to be covered in your meetings with the students:

-### GENERAL
+### General
-What have you learned this week?
+- What have you learned this week?
-What did you find difficult?
+- What did you find difficult?
-How many hours have you coded this week?
+- How many hours have you coded this week?

-### VIDEO
+### Video
-How was the video making process this week?
+- How was the video making process this week?
-Can you re-explain the concept to me?
+- Can you re-explain the concept to me?

-### TECHNICAL ASSIGNMENT
+### Technical Assignment
-Do you know how to approach this assignment?
-Please explain me How’s the progress going?
+- Do you know how to approach this assignment?
+Please explain me
+- How’s the progress going?
-Are you experiencing any obstacles?
+- Are you experiencing any obstacles?
-How can you improve this assignment to impress the employer?
+- How can you improve this assignment to impress the employer?

 ## GIVING FEEDBACK
 As there are different types of assignments, each deserves a slightly different type of feedback: